mdzk-rs/mdzk/public/docs.md

 At it's core, mdzk operates on a *vault* with *notes* containing optional *internal links*.
 Let's unpack these terms:

 - A **vault** is a [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
-- The vertices in a vault are called **notes**.
+- **Notes** are the nodes in a vault.
 - **Internal links** create edges connecting each note.

-In the filesystem, a vault is simply a directory and the notes are Markdown-files.
+In the filesystem, a vault is simply a directory and the notes are Markdown-files. mdzk takes a directory as input, recursively finds any Markdown-files in it and loads each of them as a node in the graph.
+It then parses every file and establishes edges between the nodes based on the links contained in it.

+The *vault* data structure is a very useful concept in dealing with notes and their relation together.
+Finding backlinks is now as simple as following every incoming edge and see where it leads you.